hervenivon/awesome-discoveries/README.md

 Here are the most relevant findings we leverage for our project and some more recent ones that can enhance it:

 * [Auto-DeepLab: Hierarchical Neural Architecture Search for Semantic Image Segmentation](https://arxiv.org/pdf/1901.02985.pdf) - The next DeepLab generation which was already the state of the art in this field.
-* [Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics](https://arxiv.org/pdf/1705.07115.pdf) - Mutli task learning for segmentation and instance segmentation with a mutli task loss.
+* [Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics](https://arxiv.org/pdf/1705.07115.pdf) - Multi-task learning for segmentation and instance segmentation with a multi-task loss.
 * [Panoptic Feature Pyramid Networks](https://arxiv.org/pdf/1901.02446.pdf) - Unified architecture for multi task segmentation and instance segmentation.

 #### Medicine